 Every golfer wants to hit the ball farther.
 Feeling a little less post-round soreness would be nice, too.
 But they’re going to have to increase their flexibility and strength before either of those goals can be realized.
 Sign up for one of the following classes to get you, and your golf game, in better shape!

 Despite the name, this is not specifically a yoga class.
-“This is a golf performance class based in golf biomechanics,” said founder Katherine Roberts, who started the program in 1990 and now has 40 certified instructors around the world.
+“This is a golf performance class based in golf biomechanics,” said founder Katherine Roberts, who started the program in 1990 and now has certified instructors in 40 countries.
 “We work on improving mobility and stability to generate balance, power and endurance, with an emphasis on increasing focus and proper breathing.”
 She leads group classes on Tuesday and Thursday afternoons October through April at Troon North Golf Club.
 She also offers online coaching for clients around the world.
 “People want to play pain free,” said Roberts, who appears weekly on the Hank Haney Show on SiriusXM PGA TOUR Radio.
 “That goal can be achieved rather quickly, but adherence over duration is the key.”

 Troon, the golf course management company based in Scottsdale, has partnered with Dallas-based AMPD Golf Performance to provide the best in golf swing development, golf fitness, and conditioning to members and customers of Troon-managed golf facilities.
 The process begins with an in-depth EDGE-Assess™ to identify where stress is currently placed upon each joint in the body.
 Golfers then complete a series of performance tests that reveal key performance indicators.
 The information is used to design a roadmap that each golfer can use to “unleash their swing.”
 Damon Goddard, a partner at AMPD Golf Performance and one of Golf Digest’s 2017-2018 50 Best Golf-Fitness Professionals, and Tim Mahoney, director of education for Troon, will be conducting multi-day Movement Matters golf events at select Troon-managed facilities.